BZoennchen/supercollider-book/chapters/preamble/horizon-of-the-possible.md

 Luhmann believes these normative expectations are stabilized through societal communication.
 It's important to note that for Luhmann, *communication* extends beyond just language; for instance, monetary transactions also convey messages.
 He dismisses the idea of *natural* or *metaphysical* *norms* or *moral principles*, arguing they're no longer applicable in our modern world where traditional societal hierarchies have largely dissipated.
-For example, *Human Rights* which are inspired by *The Declaration of Independence* have the kind of status that the devine right of kings had in the Middle Ages.
+For example, *Human Rights* which are inspired by *The Declaration of Independence* have the kind of status that the divine right of kings had in the Middle Ages.
-But even if "We hold these truth to be self-evident, that all men are created equal, that they are endowed their Creator with certain unalienable rights [...]", *Human Rights* are socially constructed and stabilized via communication of mostly Western societies.
+But even if "We hold these truths to be self-evident, that all men are created equal, that they are endowed by their Creator with certain unalienable rights [...]", *Human Rights* are socially constructed and stabilized via communication of mostly Western societies.
 There is no divine force or absolute natural law establishing or guaranteeing these rights.
 In fact, the enforcement of *Human Rights* require a certain kind of power imbalance such that one party can enforce these rights, if necessary violently.
 Therefore, it is a dangerous path to use military intervention to enforce those rights if a society does not stabilize these rights via their communication.